-B. Representation
+C. Representation

 - i.
 A competitor may only represent a country if he/she holds a passport or national identification card issued by the national government of that country.
 A national identification card must clearly show nationality or citizenship of the country.
-A competitor who is a national of more than one country at the same time may represent any of them, as he/she may elect. (amended September 2010) - ii.
-Once a competitor has represented one country in any ISA event, he/she generally may not surf for another country at future ISA sanctioned International Events.
-If an athlete is allowed to represent a second nation based on the conditions set forth in the By-Laws to rule outlined below, he/she may not change back to representing his/her original country. - iii.
-By-Laws to rule: - a.
-Special exemptions may be considered by the ISA Executive Committee provided the petitioning NGB submit a formal request to the ISA Executive Committee at least three (3) months prior to the start of any ISA sanctioned event.
+A competitor who is a national of more than one country at the same time may represent any of them, as he/she may elect. - ii.
+Once a competitor has represented one country in any Olympic Games, ISA World Championship, ISA-recognized continental championship, or ISA-sanctioned event (ISA Event), he/she generally may not surf for another country at future International Events.
+If an athlete is allowed to represent a second nation based on the conditions set forth in the By-Laws to rule outlined below, he/she may not change back to representing his/her original country.

+iii.
+By-Laws to rule:

+- a.
+Special exemptions may be considered by the ISA Executive Committee provided the petitioning NF submit a formal request to the ISA Executive Committee at least three (3) months prior to the start of any ISA Events.
 Requests for exemption will only be considered if the formal request is received via the ISA Headquarters, with certified copies of all relevant documentation included.
-Required documentation shall include, but not be limited to passport copies, letter from petitioning NGB, release letter from current NGB, letters from/to National Sports Organizations or Home Affairs Offices, etc. - b.
-A competitor who has represented one country in an ISA sanctioned event and who changes or who has changed nationality or acquired a new nationality, may participate in ISA sanctioned events to represent their new country provided at least 18 months has passed since the competitor last represented their former country.
+Required documentation shall include, but not be limited to passport copies, request form from petitioning NF and athlete, release letter from current NF, etc. - b.
+A competitor who has represented one country in an ISA Event and who changes or who has changed nationality, according to ISA Rules, or acquired a new nationality, may participate in ISA Events to represent their new country provided at least 18 months has passed since the competitor last represented their former country.
 This period may be reduced or even cancelled, with the agreement of the Executive Committee of the ISA, which takes into account the circumstances of each case.

 - c.
-If an associated State, province or overseas department, a country or colony acquires independence, if a country becomes incorporated within another country by reason of a change of border, if a country merges with another country, or if a new NGB is recognized by the ISA a competitor may continue to - d.
-Represent the country to which they belong or belonged.
-However, they may, if they prefer, elect to represent their new country or compete in ISA sanctioned events if selected by their new NGB if one exists.
-This particular choice may be made only once. - e.
-Furthermore, in all cases in which a competitor would be eligible to participate in ISA sanctioned events, either by representing another country than theirs or by having the choice as to the country which such competitor intends to represent, the ISA Executive Committee may take all decisions of a general or individual nature with regard to issues resulting from nationality, citizenship, domicile or residence of any competitor, including the duration of any waiting period.
+If an associated State, province or overseas department, a country or colony acquires independence, if a country becomes incorporated within another country by reason of a change of border, if a country merges with another country, or if a new NF is recognized by the ISA a competitor may continue to represent the country to which they belong or belonged.
+However, they may, if they prefer, elect to represent their new country or compete in ISA Events if selected by their new NF if one exists.
+This particular choice may be made only once. - d.
+Furthermore, in all cases in which a competitor would be eligible to participate in ISA Events, either by representing another country than theirs or by having the choice as to the country which such competitor intends to represent, the ISA Executive Committee may take all decisions of a general or individual nature with regard to issues resulting from nationality, citizenship, domicile or residence of any competitor, including the duration of any waiting period. - e.
+For ISA Events serving as official Qualifying Events for the Olympic Games, and in accordance with the Olympic Charter, surfers may only represent an ISA Member from territories with representation of a National Olympic Committee (NOC).
+If a surfer has represented an ISA Member without NOC representation at previous ISA events, he or she may return to represent that ISA Member at other ISA Events following Olympic qualification.